 In addition to the activities mentioned above, SAFE does have plans for significant dissemination of the Action Plan in order to encourage its implementation.
 The first of these activities was realised at ESOC 2019 in Milan this May, when we had the printed out versions available at our stand.

-You can access the PDF version in each of the seven languages by clicking on their photo below, with the English version for your reference at the bottom of this list.
+You can access the PDF version in each of the eight languages by clicking on their photo below, with the English version for your reference at the bottom of this list.